codeaholicguy/kobiflow/README.md

 ```
   Usage: kobiflow [options] [command]

-  Kobiflow - Kobiton work flow.
+  Kobiflow - Kobiton workflow.
 For the first time using this freaking cool tool, please type `kobiflow setup` for setting up the environment

   Options: